LaborChronicle/crawling/README.md

 - **Adherence to Directives**: This crawler strictly adheres to the directives outlined in the `robots.txt` files of all target websites.
 It is configured to respect all `Disallow` and `Allow` rules to ensure compliance with each site's policy on automated access.
 - **Respect for Site Architecture**: The crawler is designed to navigate and parse websites without causing undue strain or impact on their operational performance.

-## Ethical Considerations

-- **Data Use**: All data retrieved by this crawler is used for the sole purpose of aggregating news content related to labor issues.
-The data is used to provide direct links to the original articles on the native news platforms, ensuring full credit remains with the original publishers and authors.
-- **Transparency**: We commit to transparency in our operations, providing clear contact information for any inquiries or concerns from web administrators or the public.

 ## Contact Information

 For any inquiries, feedback, or concerns about the Labor Chronicle Crawler, please contact: